 While visiting a friend in Greece, she told me this story at Acropolis…

 Poseidon and Athena had to demonstrate who would be the fit ruler and name of the city.
 Poseidon said, “Easy!” and casted water all around the land.
 “The people need water, and I can provide it.”
 But when the people went eagerly to sip the water, it was salty.
-Athena said, “My turn” and grew an olive tree (the one pictured below).
+When it was Athena’s turn she grew an olive tree (the one pictured below).
 Poseidon laughed, “An olive tree?
 What good is that for the people?”
 Athena replied, “The olive tree will feed the people and be a symbol of peace.”
 The city has since been named Athens.

 Go reflect on the stories that mean the most to you.
 Share your stories, share this post!